-Can’t show a property because it’s being painted?
-Don’t want to show because the staging won’t be completed for a few more days?
-Seller wants you to debut the property at this weekend’s open house?
+Are you unable to show a property because it’s being painted?
+Do you need to delay showings because the staging won’t be completed for a few more days?
+Does the seller want you to debut the property at this weekend’s open house?

 The new “Deferred Showing” policy allows you to responsibly serve your client’s needs and cooperate ethically with fellow MLS subscribers.

 Recognizing the ever-changing demands of today’s clients and that MLS rules need to evolve so that subscribers can meet their needs accordingly, the Board of Directors recently approved a change to our policies related to delayed showings.